Thinking Beyond M & M Security

 Even a partial compromise of an edge node inside of a multi-tiered architecture built following this security strategy can be catastrophic.
 Privilege escalation via credential siphoning, packet sniffing, or other means, will inevitably allow complete infiltration of that edge and inevitable further penetration of the network.

 In a hypothetical M & M scenario, our adversary has already attained a complete compromise of our infrastructure, or will do so as a function of time.
-They may now proceed from compromising to goal attainment.
+They may now proceed unhindered to attaining their goal.
 In case it’s not clear, this is bad news.

 For an adversary with shell access inside a network, there are a few immediate goals:

 - Understand the network topology